richardjdare/bb2-mode/README.md

 * Add more 3rd party commands/commands from Amiblitz 2
 * separate keywords and functions? (unlike bb2 editor)
 * nicer/smarter indenting (current settings are more or less like bb2 editor)
-* Capitalize/title-case whole file/selection, not just as we type.
 * load and save tokenized bb2 files (somehow)
 * find out if we can communicate from Emacs -> WinUAE -> ARexx -> Blitz for various things